 This isn’t supposed to be a momentous conversation, so you don’t need an elaborate excuse to set it up.
 Suggest a coffee.

-As you find reporters interested in the types of things you’re doing, add them to your Twitter list and start the process again.
+As you find reporters interested in the types of things you’re doing, add them to your X list and start the process again.

 Warning: this will require slightly more engagement (and time) than the other strategies outlined here.

-These services connect journalists and potential sources via regular query emails.
-So if you sign up for HARO (Help A Reporter Out), you’ll receive emails three times a day with story queries from all kinds of reporters.
+Source of Sources (or SOS) lets journalists share topics they’re writing about in hopes of finding good sources.
+If you sign up for SOS, you’ll receive regular emails with story queries from all kinds of reporters.
 When a reporter is looking for someone like you, you can reach out as a source and possibly appear in a story.
 Hurrah!

 But a few words of caution before you dive in: